moghun/OverBooked/README.md

 # OverBooked

-OverBooked is a highly optimized e-commerce website with an integrated mobile app that lets everyone to find the books they wish.
+OverBooked is an e-commerce website with an integrated mobile app that lets everyone to find the books they wish.

 ## About